superhj1987/awesome-libs/README.md

 #awesome-jutil

-A series of java util class，including encapsulates some apache util.
+A series of java util class

 * ExcelUtil:use jxl
 * FileUtil